branchard/vue-2048/README.md

 # vue-2048
-Just a 2048 game made with Vue.js
+A 2048 game made with Vue.js with keybord compatibility and A.I.